 - CO1.
 Apply the basic knowledge of quantum mechanical approach to atomic structure and bonding theories to identify shapes of different orbitals and molecules. - CO2.
 Analyze and solve problems associated with hardness of water, boiler troubles and address the societal, health and safety issues related to quality of water. - CO3.
 Apply the basic knowledge of corrosion phenomenon to identify solutions for control of corrosion and demonstrate competency in the basic concepts of electrochemical cells. - CO4.
-Demonstrate the basic knowledge of instrumental methods and their applications in the structural analysis of materials. - CO5.
-Apply the basic knowledge of fuel chemistry and lubricants to identify the quality of fuels and lubricants.
+Demonstrate the basic knowledge of instrumental methods and their applications in - fuels and lubricants.